yuki-yano/vinsert.vim/README.md

 `vinsert.vim` is a denops-based Neovim plugin that records audio on demand, transcribes it via OpenAI's `gpt-4o-transcribe`, and reformats the text with `gpt-5-mini`.
-Results are streamed live into the buffer, yanked into the unnamed register, or displayed in a scratch buffer depending on the selected mode.
+Once recording finishes, the generated text is inserted into the buffer, yanked into the unnamed register, or displayed in a scratch buffer depending on the selected mode.

 ## Requirements